MobileSheets

 Introduction

 MobileSheets is one of the first android based sheet music reader applications available on the market.
-It allows you to carry your entire sheet music (or guitar tablature) library with you wherever you go.
-It also enhances the experience by providing features that all musicians can appreciate - a built-in metronome, music playback from your library, the ability to jump between pages with a single click, and bookmarking.
+It allows you to carry all of your scores with you wherever you go.
+It also enhances the experience by providing features that all musicians can appreciate – annotations, a built-in metronome, association and playback of multiple audio tracks per song, the ability to jump between pages with a single tap or swipe, bookmarks, link points to deal with repeats, and hands free playback with Bluetooth pedals.
 The best part is being able to quickly find the songs you want in seconds, without having to sort through sheet music books or binders.
 With all these features and choices though, comes a small amount of complexity.
-This guide will help you understand all of the various features, how to get the most out of them, and will allow you to take full advantage of the tool.
+This guide will help you understand all of the various features and explain how to take full advantage of everything MobileSheets has to offer.

 Getting Started